-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;

 - 1. Provide the fundamentals of formal techniques for solve the problems in computational domain and algorithm development. - 2.
-Apply appropriate mathematical and statistical concepts and operations to interpret data and to solve problems. - 3.
-Formulate and evaluate possible solutions to problems, and select and defend the chosen solutions. - 4.
+Apply appropriate mathematical and statistical concepts and operations to interpret data and to solve problems - 3.
+Formulate and evaluate possible solutions to problems, and select and defend the chosen solutions - 4.
 Construct graphs and charts, interpret them, and draw appropriate conclusions.